 On May 21, 2021, the CME Group was selected by the ARRC to publish its recommended forward-looking SOFR term rates.

-On July 26, 2021, the ARRC announced it will recommend the CME Group's forward-looking SOFR term rates.
+On July 29, 2021, the ARRC formally recommended the CME Group's forward-looking SOFR term rates.
 The ARRC's formal recommendation of SOFR term rates is a major milestone in the transition away from USD LIBOR.